 There’s a lot of fun stuff.
 For David, his favorite absolute favorite creation is “As far as items in the shop, I would have to say the LEGO Heart.
 It is simple yet beautiful and fun at the same time.
 In regards to my fine art pieces, I really love how the McDonalds Big Mac Meal turned out.

 David is inspired by “Pop culture, color, my wife, everyday life, galleries, travel, Warhol, Lichtenstein, new experiences.”

 His process is more than just that bin of bricks.
 “I try to create things I think people would enjoy and are different.
 I sit and work with different configurations of LEGO bricks that could work nicely for a specific piece.
 I use inspiration and real like objects for reference especially for my 3D pieces.”

 When he’s not creating with legos, David likes to “Travel is a huge one, my wife and I were in Japan a few months back and in Sweden back in April.
-We try to get away a couple times a year.
-It really recharges ones self and opens up whole new creative perspectives.”
+We try to get away a couple of times a year.
+It really recharges one’s self and opens up whole new creative perspectives.”

 David says one craft he doesn’t know how to do, but wishes he did is “Working with glass has always interested me.
 The way it is manipulated and layered is really impressive.”

 Finding time to craft is sometimes a challenge for most of us, for David, “Creating my LEGO designs is almost therapeutic.
 It relaxes me, gets me off the computer and allows me to work with my hands.
-I usually find time a couple times a week after work an on weekends.”
+I usually find time a couple of times a week after work on weekends.”